Open Solidworks Part Document

 }

-// If created successfully, then visible the Solidworks
+// If created successfully, make SolidWorks visible

 swApp->put_Visible(VARIANT_TRUE);